-The recent exceptional high tide in Venice (October 28, 2018), raised the issue about Mose, the Venice flood barrier.
-After 15 years of works, 6 billions euros spent (should have been 1,6 according to the first quotes) and corruption cases, the Mose is not ready yet.
+The recent exceptional high tide in Venice raised the issue about Mose, the Venice flood barrier.
+After 15 years of works, 6 billion euros spent (should have been 1,6 according to the first quotes) and corruption cases, the Mose is not ready yet.

 The uproar concerned above all the flooding inside St. Mark’s Basilica.
 The church is in fact located in the lower part of the city and it is consequently the first to be hit by acqua alta.
 The water level inside San Marco reached 90 cm.
 As soon as the water receded, mosaics and marbles were immediately cleaned.
 Tourists could then visit the church soon after.
 But experts are worried about the possible stability damages of similar events.